scottrsmith/RobotClassify/README.md

 ## Introduction

-The RobotClassify app does stuff.....
+The RobotClassify app allows for non-data scientest such as citizen developers and other operational people incolced with analizing and reporting on numbers.
+THe goal is to automate the entire ML process (featwure-engineering, training, perediction).
+This cversion of the app is optimized for loading datafiles to train with, and test files for predctiona, optimzed for submission in Kaggle comoetitions

-- Motivation for project
+MymMotivation for project centers around my interest in machine learning for citizen developers.
+Taking the complecated tasked of feature engineering, model selection, and training and makeing it a simple point anc click excersie 2without any prior ML Training.

-- Project dependencies, local development and hosting instructions,
+## Project dependencies, local development and hosting instructions,

 - Detailed instructions for scripts to install any project dependencies, and to run the development server.
 - Documentation of API behavior and RBAC controls